D-00-python/smooth-movement/README.md

 # smooth-movement
-A PyGame smooth x movement, which can be used to move a sprite with fristion.
+A PyGame smooth x movement, which can be used to move a sprite with friction.